opencybersecurityalliance/stix-shifter/docs/OVERVIEW.md

 `python main.py translate <MODULE NAME> result '<STIX IDENTITY OBJECT>' '<LIST OF JSON RESULTS>'`

 The module name refers to the name of the folder in stix-shifter that contains the connector code.
-The current module names can be found in the [Available Connectors](#available-connectors) table above.
+The current module names can be found in the [Available Connectors](CONNECTORS.md) table.
 The STIX Identity object represents the data source and is passed in to allow stix-shifter to create a reference between the data source and the generated STIX observed objects.

 Using the QRadar connector as an example: